cdapio/hydrator-plugins/core-plugins/docs/OracleExport-action.md

 Description
 -----------
-A plugin that can efficiently export data from Oracle to be used in Hydrator pipelines.
+A Hydrator Action plugin to efficiently export data from Oracle to HDFS or local file system.
-Oracle includes command line tools to export data that can be utilized to perform this task.
+The plugin uses Oracle's command line tools to export data.
+The data exported from this tool can then be used in Hydrator pipelines.

 Use Case
 --------
-A Hydrator user would like to export oracle data onto hdfs or local file system using an action plugin that does not require a JDBC connection to perform the export from Oracle.
+A Hydrator user would like to export oracle data onto HDFS or local file system using an action plugin that exports Oracle data using the Oracle bulk export tool as opposed to using JDBC.

 Properties
 ----------

-**oracleServerHostname:** Hostname of the remote DB machine.
+**oracleServerHostname:** Hostname of the remote Oracle Host.

-**oracleServerPort:** Port of the remote DB machine.Defaults to 22.
+**oracleServerPort:** Port of the remote Oracle Host.
+Defaults to 22.

-**oracleServerUsername:** Username for remote DB host.
+**oracleServerUsername:** Username to use to connect to the remote Oracle Host via SSH.

-**oracleServerPassword:** Password for remote DB host.
+**oracleServerPassword:** Password to use to connect to the remote Oracle Host via SSH.

-**dbUsername:** Username to connect to oracle DB.
+**dbUsername:** Username to connect to Oracle.

-**dbPassword:** Password to connect to oracle DB.
+**dbPassword:** Password to connect to Oracle.

-**oracleHome:** Path of the ORACLE_HOME.

-**oracleSID:** Oracle SID.
+**oracleHome:** Absolute path of the ORACLE_HOME environment variable on the Oracle server host.This will be used to run
+                the Oracle Spool utility.

+**oracleSID:** Oracle System ID(SID).
+This is used to uniquely identify a particular database on the system.

-**queryToExecute:** Query to be executed to export.Query should have ';' at the end.
+**queryToExecute:** Query to be executed to export.

-**pathToWriteFinalOutput:** Path where output file to be exported.
+**pathToWriteFinalOutput:** Path where output file will be exported.

-**format:** Format of the output file.
+**format:** Format of the output file.Acceptable values are csv, tsv, psv.

 Example